truonghm/sql-problems/review.md

 ### Find best previous performing month and fetch the same day as today from that month

-Recently I was assigned the following task: The performance report at my company (that I created and maintain) used to show comparison of current month and the previous month.
+Suppose we are given the following task: The performance report used to show comparison of current month and the previous month.
 However, as certain months are affected by holidays, it makes more sense to compare the current month with the best performing month in the past.
 The task can be broken down into 2 parts:

 1. Find the best previous performing month, e.g. December 2020, and compare with the current month, e.g. April 2021
 2. Besides total monthly numbers, we also show daily numbers.
 This mean that we need to fetch data for December 7, 2021, assuming that the current reporting date is April 7, 2021, and compare those 2 dates.